INSIDE : Learn 12 of my Favorite Low Light Houseplants for your home. These are tough as nail indoor plants that can take less light than most.

 Check out my post about Mistletoe Cactus plant care.

 Dwarf Umbrella Plant

 Dwarf Umbrella plants are another plant that loves indirect sunlight, but will still function quite well with much less sunlight.
 The less sunlight your plant receives, the slower it will grow.
-I’ve had my Dwarf Umbrella plant in our bathroom for almost two years and he’s been doing just fine!
+I had my Dwarf Umbrella plant in our bathroom for two years and now he is in my kitchen, he’s been doing just fine!

 12 LOW LIGHT PLANTS

 - Pinstripe Calathea